chrisjackson-pellicle/NewTargets/README.md

 Assuming all dependencies are installed, either:

 1. Download the NewTargets package directly from the repository home page and unzip it.
-Note that the `mega353.fasta` file is provided as a `.zip` file, and will need to be unzipped separately.
+Note that the `mega353.fasta` file in the unzipped package is also provided as a `.zip` file, and will need to be unzipped separately.
 2. Clone the repository using the command `git clone https://github.com/chrisjackson-pellicle/NewTargets.git`.
 Unzip the `mega353.zip` file.